libretime/libretime/docs/manual/calendar/index.md

 Cancelling playout
 ------------------

-If you wish to cancel playout of a show while it is running, click on the show in the **Calendar** and select **Stop Recording Current Show** from the pop-up menu.
+If you wish to cancel playout of a show while it is running, click on the show in the **Calendar** and select **Cancel Show** from the pop-up menu.
 LibreTime will ask you if you are sure about this action, as it cannot be undone.

 ![](static/Screenshot357-Cancel_current_show.png)